 2. Your products and orders are heavy in weight

-However, if your orders are heavier (i.e. more than one pound), you will realize significant cost savings when your package has to travel less distance or shipping zones.
+With the January 2019 change to zone-based pricing for even lightweight packages sent via USPS First Class Mail, all businesses are affected by distance.
+However, the heavier a package is, you will realize significant cost savings when your package has to travel less distance or shipping zones.

 Take weighted blanket company, My Calm Blanket, whose products are up to 25 pounds in weight.